VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/order-discount-type.md

 # OrderDiscountType ==~object~==

-The `OrderDiscountType` represents a discount applied to an order or shipment.
+This type represents a discount applied to an order or shipment.

 ## Fields